alexeystn/heart-rate-fpv/README.md

 | Off        | Sleep     |

 1. Power up ESP32 module.
-2. Put on your heart rate monitor.
+2. Power up your heart rate monitor.
 3. Wait until LED is blinking fast.
-4. Hold BOOT key for 1 second.
+4. Hold BOOT key for 1 second and release.
 5. Wait until LED is solid.<br>
 Now your HR monitor is bound to ESP32 module.<br>
 If no devices connected in 1 minute, module enters sleep mode.